 An efficient, secure and integrated transport network as well as improved connectivity has been identified as vital building blocks for realising the full potential of ASEAN's economic integration as well as enhancing the attractiveness of the region as a single production and investment destination, in addition to narrowing development gaps.
-Trade facilitation initiatives are identified in the AEC
+Trade facilitation initiatives are identified in the AEC Blueprint 2025 as a specific initiative towards a more strategic approach to increased participation in global value chains for ASEAN.

-&lt;sup>3 See Section II.A.1 Trade in Goods of the AEC Blueprint 2025
+&lt;sup>6 See Section II.A.1 Trade in Goods of the AEC Blueprint 2025

-&lt;sup>4 OECD Trade Policy Paper No. 150: "Trade Costs - What have we learned?"
+&lt;sup>7 OECD Trade Policy Paper No. 150: "Trade Costs - What have we learned?"
 A Synthesis Report.

-&lt;sup>5 WEF (2013): "Enabling Trade, Valuing Growth Opportunities".
+WEF (2013): "Enabling Trade, Valuing Growth Opportunities".